 What happens when you quit smoking?

-Each person going through the process will have a unique experience, however, the side effects are said to peak after 1-3 days without nicotine .
-Your cravings and the side effects will then begin to steadily decrease over the next 3-4 weeks.
+Once you decide to stop smoking, you will soon realize that the side effects are both physical and psychological.
+And while each person going through the process will have a unique experience, the side effects are said to peak after 1-3 days without nicotine .
+Any withdrawal symptoms and side effects will then begin to steadily decrease over the next 3-4 weeks.

-Nobody said quitting was easy but simply take a look at the side effects of quitting smoking in the following hours, days, and weeks and you’ll realize how substantial the long-term health benefits really are!
+If 3-4 weeks sounds like a long time to go through the side effects of quitting, take a look at the side effects of quitting smoking in the following hours, days, and months after quitting on your body and you’ll realize how substantial the long-term health benefits really are!

 - 20 minutes: Pulse rate and blood pressure will return to normal